-The first track on Outsideinside, Dickie and Leigh co-wrote “Feathers from Your Tree” with Peter Wagner.
-Wagner had been in the original six piece blues combo before Blue Cheer was slashed to the power trio.
-Peter may not have played in Blue Cheer past that point, but he often helped manage the band and Dickie would rely on him for song writing help.
+For the first track on Outsideinside, Dickie and Leigh co-wrote “Feathers from Your Tree” with Peter Wagner.
+Wagner had been in the original six-piece blues combo before Blue Cheer was slashed to the power trio.
+Peter may not have played in Blue Cheer past that point, but he often helped manage the band and Dickie would rely on him for songwriting help.
 Dickie and Peter were often inseparable with Peter sticking around the band through the first six albums.
 Ralph Burns Kellogg laid down the keyboard tracks for the song.
 Kellogg would become a regular member of Blue Cheer when they recorded New!
 Improved! and stay until 1972.

 # 8 – Out of Focus

 It may have been “Out of Focus” but it was heavy as hell.
 One of the original songs off of Vincebus Eruptum, the lyrics resonated with the youth and uncertainty of the times.
 Not everyone could run off to San Francisco, but with a few bucks invested in some vinyl, one could submerge themselves and participate from afar.
 Turning up a hard-hitting song like “Out of Focus” was audible transportation.
 In later interviews band members would recall seeing the Jimi Hendrix Experience at the Monterey International Pop Music Festival.
 It wasn’t long after that when Blue Cheer hit the studio for their first album and Hendrix’s influence is peppered throughout “Out of Focus” and other songs off the album.